GERM 101

 Pre- or corequisite(s): None.

-This course focuses on the formal acquisition of the German language.
-Students will expand their basic linguistic skills through integrated and interactive practice in reading, writing, listening, and speaking.
-The course also promotes intercultural learning and development of an international awareness.
-Students with native-speaker backgrounds may decide to challenge this course, but may also find it useful as a more thorough grounding in the structure of the German language.
+Students continue to focus on the formal acquisition of the German language.
+They expand their linguistic skills through integrated and interactive practice in reading, writing, listening, and speaking with a particular focus on advanced skills and popular German culture.
+The course also promotes intercultural learning and development of an international awareness by comparing German culture to Canadian and Indigenous cultures.